History of Plaid Cymru: The Wigley & Elis presidencies 1981–2000

 Caernarfon MP, Dafydd Wigley succeeded Gwynfor Evans as president in 1981, inheriting a party whose morale was at an all-time low after the defeat of the Yes Campaign.
 In 1981 the party adopted "community socialism," or a "decentralised socialist state," as a constitutional aim.
 This was in part as a consequence of Thatcherism's effect in Wales.
-While the party embarked on a wide-ranging review of its priorities and goals, Evans continued his successful campaign to oblige the Conservative UK government to fulfil its promise to establish S4C.
+While the party embarked on a wide-ranging review of its priorities and goals, Evans continued his successful campaign to oblige the first Thatcher ministry to fulfil its promise to establish S4C.
 Wigley's election was seen as instrumental in deciding the future direction of Plaid Cymru.
 Though Wigley described his own politics as 'right-wing', at the time he represented a moderate, pragmatic social democracy policy, in sharp contrast with rival candidate Dafydd Elis Thomas' far-left socialism.
 Wigley's triumph was also somewhat a pyrrhic victory – he won the presidency, but Thomas would have a greater influence over the party's ideology throughout the 1980s.

 In 1984 Wigley resigned from the presidency because of his children's health.
 In the 1984 party leadership elections Dafydd Elis-Thomas was elected president, defeating Dafydd Iwan, a move that saw the party shift to the political left.
 Wigley returned to the job in 1991 after the resignation of Elis-Thomas.
 Ieuan Wyn Jones captured Ynys Mon from the Conservatives in 1987.
 The 1991 census revealed that the decline in the number of Welsh speakers was arrested, and remained at the 1981 levels of 18.7% in a Welsh population of over 2.8 million.
 Gwynedd retained the highest concentration of Welsh speakers with 61%, followed by Powys, Clwyd, and Dyfed averaging in the mid-twenty percentile.